Youth and Family Services

 Where does Substance Use Treatment take place?

-We provide several outpatient groups in the community for those dealing with substance abuse issues.
+We provide services in Romulus for those dealing with substance abuse issues.
 Admission to these groups requires first taking an assessment, where Growth Works collects information to better understand the individual’s strengths and needs.
 If the youth meets the criteria for the program, they may qualify for one of the following groups:

 Intensive Outpatient Drug Treatment facilitators help clients: